Heysham Port railway station: Modern era

 The branch handles occasional freight trains operated by Direct Rail Services from the reprocessing plant at Sellafield to Heysham nuclear power station.
 They usually run once or twice-weekly and use the siding that diverges from the main running line a short distance east of the station.
-Access is by means of a ground frame unlocked and operated by the train crew and the trains are usually worked with a locomotive at each end to avoid the need for run-round moves when it reverses at Morecambe and for security reasons.
+Access is by means of a ground frame unlocked and operated by the train crew and the trains are usually worked with a locomotive at each end, to avoid the need for run-round moves when the train reverses at Morecambe, and for security reasons.

 Facilities

 The facilities at the station are basic: it is unstaffed and a single waiting shelter is provided but there is a customer information screen and PA.
 All tickets must be purchased in advance or on board the train.
 There is step-free access from the ferry terminal and car park to the platform.

 Although the station is publicly accessible, it can be reached only by travelling along the busy main road into the port complex (either by car or on foot) from Heysham village, which is more than 1 mi away.
-Most passengers using the station do so only to connect with the daily ferry sailings as there is no local commuter or residential traffic.
+Most passengers using the station do so only to connect with the daily ferry sailings as there is little local commuter or residential traffic.